Addressing Training Bias via Automated Image Annotation: Empirical Analysis of Noisy Labels

-\para{Passive Localization via IEEE 802.11 FTM.} Instead, we consider a recent development of passive RF localization: IEEE 802.11mc with fine timing measurements (FTM)~\cite{802.11mc,intel16ftm}, or \yzedit{802.11 FTM} in short.
-It uses time-of-flight (ToF) for ranging and trilateration for localization.
-In our case, each AP will broadcast FTM beacons and targets (who enable FTM) will automatically respond to these beacons.
-The AP then estimates the distance by measuring the round-trip time (RTT)\footnote{ Differed from ToF with FMCW ({\em e.g.\/},~\cite{fadel15nsdi, yunfei17mobicom, deepak16nsdi,xiong15tonetrack}), \yzedit{802.11 FTM} operates on simple sine waves.
-Its accuracy depends on the precision of hardware timing and RTT estimation.}.
-802.11 FTM is a hardware feature and does not require network-level connectivity or synchronization (it estimates RTT locally like~\cite{beepbeep}).
-By enabling PHY-layer timing with picosecond-level accuracy, it can offer sub-meter-level or less outdoor ranging accuracy. \yzedit{Using ToF, its accuracy is {\em location independent}, as long as the signal can reach the target.} Finally, 802.11 FTM is already supported by off-the-shelf WiFi chipsets (Intel 8260, \$20, range $>$100m~\cite{11mc_range}) and Google Android P~\cite{google11mc}.
+\name\ employs a recent development of passive WiFi localization: IEEE 802.11mc with fine timing measurements (FTM)~\cite{802.11mc,intel16ftm}, or \yzedit{802.11 FTM} in short.
+802.11 FTM uses time-of-flight (ToF) for ranging and trilateration for localization.
+Each camera (or a co-located 802.11 FTM access point) will broadcast FTM beacons continuously.
+A target that supports FTM, when in range, will automatically respond to these beacons.
+The camera then estimates the distance to the target by measuring the round-trip time (RTT).
+Differed from existing works on ToF ({\em e.g.\/},~\cite{fadel15nsdi, yunfei17mobicom, deepak16nsdi,xiong15tonetrack}), \yzedit{802.11 FTM} operates on simple sine waves.
+Thus its accuracy depends on the precision of hardware timing and RTT estimation.

-\para{Emulation of Noisy Labels.} To study the impact of noisy labels on today's large-scale camera datasets, we take an emulation approach, first building an empirical model of 802.11 FTM's localization errors using testbed measurements, then ``injecting'' the errors onto labels of existing datasets.
+It should be noted that 802.11 FTM is a {\em hardware} feature and does not require the target to set up network-level connectivity or synchronization\footnote{It estimates RTT locally in an asynchronous manner.} with the camera (or access point).
+This feature enables physical layer timing with a picosecond-level accuracy, and thus offers sub-meter-level ranging accouracy.
+Another important factor is that its ranging/localization accuracy is {\em location-independent}, as long as the signal can reach the target.
+Finally, 802.11 FTM is already supported by off-the-shelf WiFi chipsets, {\em e.g.\/} Intel 8260 and Google Android P~\cite{google11mc}.
+Today, the Intel 8260 chipset costs less than \$20, and supports a range of at least $100m$~\cite{11mc_range}.